creativeprojects/resticprofile/docs/content/installation/docker/_index.md

 ## Scheduling with docker compose

 There's an example in the contribution section how to schedule backups in a long running container.
-The configuration needs to specify the use `crond` as a scheduler.
+The configuration needs to specify `crond` as a scheduler.

 See [contrib][2]